ohadravid/ohadravid.github.io/content/posts/2025-01-debugging-vit-and-tensorrt.md

 type: post
 showTableOfContents: true
 math: true
-image: "/2025-01-debugging-vit-and-tensorrt/videomae-arch.png"
+image: "/2025-01-debugging-vit-and-tensorrt/videomae-arch-extended.png"
 ---

 ## A Test is Worth a Thousand Words

 At $work, we run quite a few ML models in production, usually compiled using [_TensorRT_](https://developer.nvidia.com/tensorrt).
-I wanted to use something from a recent release, so I opened a small PR to bump us to the latest version.

-Then, I got a failure in a test: the test feeds a video to a model expecting a specific classification, but the model produced complete garbage instead.
+While switching to a new major version, I encountered an unexpected problem.
+I got a failure in a test that feeds a video to a model expecting a specific classification, but the model produced complete garbage instead.

 Having a test catch this regression was great[^0], but it left me at an impasse: what could I do besides opening an issue and hope for the best?

 This led me on an unusual debugging quest, dissecting a Vision Transformer model layer by layer and even digging through torch internals.